Scirra/Construct-bugs/README.md

 - Construct 3: [open the latest beta release here](https://editor.construct.net/beta) or [view all Construct releases here](https://www.construct.net/en/make-games/releases).
 - Construct Animate: [open the latest beta release here](https://animate.construct.net/beta) or [view all Construct releases here](https://www.construct.net/en/animation-software/releases).

+If something used to work but was accidentally broken by an update, it is very useful to tell us **which release it broke in.** This is what the *First affected release* field of the bug report template is for.
+For example if something worked in all releases up to r300, and was then broken in all releases from r301 onwards, then please enter r301 as the first affected release.
+(Please don't just enter whichever version you happened to test, as this is misleading and could make it take longer to deal with the issue.)

 ## Use the bug report template